 Food Safety Preventive Controls Alliance Preventive Controls for Animal Food Course

-The NGFA and Kansas State University are partnering to conduct Preventive Controls for Animal Food Courses.
-The upcoming dates for 2020 courses are:
+The NGFA and Kansas State University partner to conduct Preventive Controls for Animal Food Courses.

 More about the course:

 The Food Safety Modernization Act is changing the way we think about animal food safety in the feed industry and many in the feed and pet food industries are uncertain about what the rule requires and how it applies to their situation.